matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 accurately after what they are.

 ### Stickers
-Stickers already exits in Matrix.
+Stickers already exist in Matrix.
 They are reusable images one can send, usually as a reaction sent in the timeline to something.
 This MSC adds a way to distribute and define a source for a client to send them.